jabarragann/LearningOpengl/README.md

 ## Known issues
 * Code needs to be executed from the root of the repo.
 Otherwise, the shaders won't be found.
 Solved: path to the executable is provided at compilation time with the flag -DBIN_PATH.
 This flag is used in the code to find the shaders.
 * A segmentation fault error is triggered when exiting the program on WSL2.
 This issue doesn't occur on native Linux.
+* GLFW key callbacks is not working well for ubuntu 20.04.
+Function keys are always returning a value of -1.
+It might get fixed by compiling GLFW from source.

 ## TODO
 * make a folder for executables.
 Have makefile automatically get all executables from folder.